22 Jun Charu Agarwal – Women breaking the Stereotypes | Women in Kale

 Resilience is a skill that not many would possess.
 Being resilient means achieving what you want breaking all the odds and being optimistic.
 Meet Charu Agarwal, Lead Business Analyst at Kale Logistics Solutions who was not only resilient in continuing her professional journey, but also resilient in ensuring work life balance.

-Women vs Men Ratio in Air Cargo & Logistics
+Women vs men ratio in Air Cargo and Logistics

 Aviation industry is especially male dominated and in cargo department men vs women ratio is pretty high.
 If the situation is so grim, then we cannot expect women to reach the top positions.
 Even in Kale when I joined, there were a lot of men in my team.
 However, that was not a hurdle for my growth.

 In the initial days when I worked with Kale, there were more men, and I was more or less the only girl in the entire team.
 Yet, the management and my seniors trusted on my capabilities and never stopped me from going further.
 For example, I was given an opportunity to travel to Mauritius for client projects as a woman.
 The organisation never thought that she is a woman, and she cannot travel.
 You’re given equal and challenging opportunities based on merit, and not based on your gender.
 Moreover, Senior Leadership and my teammates in Kale too are quite supportive.
 Not only did they grow, but they lifted me above too.
 Today I’m proud to say my team has 50% of women who are making the right strides.

 Pandemic, work from home and work-life balance